googleapis/python-ndb/docs/migrating.rst

 implementation, and sometimes even to remove existing functionality altogether.

-Because one of the main objectives of this rewrite was to be able to use `ndb` independently from Google App Engine, the legacy APIs from GAE cannot be depended upon.
-Also, any environment and runtime variables and resources will not be available when running outside of GAE.
-This means that many `ndb` APIs that depended on GAE have been changed, and many APIs that accessed GAE resources directly have been dropped.
+One of the main objectives of this rewrite was to enable `ndb` for use in any Python environment, not just Google App Engine.
+As a result, many of the `ndb` APIs that relied on GAE environment and runtime variables, resources, and legacy APIs have been dropped.

 Aside from this, there are many differences between the Datastore APIs provided by GAE and those provided by the newer Google Cloud Platform.
 These